doraeminemon/doraeminemon.github.io/docs/README.md

 :::

 ## Personal statement
 Hi, my name is Thy Sơn, or you can just call me Tyson.
-Having worked on multiple projects and multiple teams, I see my strength is the ability to abstract problem, research it and find the most suitable existing solution.
+Having worked on multiple projects and multiple teams, I see my strength is the ability to abstract problem, research it and find the most suitable solution.
 Beside that, effective writing & speaking communication, organizing data is a must when I have to work with my team remotely.
 What I'm still working on is my responsibility and carefulness while working with production system.

 Beside the original scope of a software engineer, I've been interested and learn about different-yet-related aspect of building software, including but not limited to: graphic / UX design, math, economics, business, psychology, politics.
-## Technical skill
-### Tools in use :
+## Tools in use
-Golang, NodeJS, tailwind-css, React, React Native ( iOS )
+Golang, NodeJS, Protobuf, tailwind-css, React, React Native ( iOS )
-### Mobile :
-- iOS Swift
-- iOS ObjectiveC
-- React Native
-### Frontends
-- React
-- Vue
-- Mobx
-- GraphQL
-### Backend
-- LaravelPHP
-- Golang
-- NodeJS Javascript
-- NodeJS Typescript
-- Django
-### Dev Ops
-- Docker, Kubernetes, Terraform
--	Microservices architecture using Docker and Docker-compose
-- CI / CD for React Native using Appcenter.ms
--	Firewall and subnet configuration in Google Cloud & AWS
-- Slackbot
-- N8N
-- Amazon Postgres RDS, Amazon S3, Amazon Cloudfront, Amazon Cloudwatch, Amazon EC2, Amazon DMS
-- Postgres, MySQL, Hasura Graphql engine
-### Others
--	TDD / BDD with native code ( Elixir, Mocha & Chai, Enzyme ) or tools ( Postman, Swagger, etc. )
--	E2E testing using Python Selenium,Cypress, integrate it with production environment using Docker and Concourse
--	Git standard

 ## Work experience
 ### Pickupp
-October 2019 - Present

-A lot of thanks to the teammate who got my back and helped me grow: Stan Ley, Clong & Lan Nguyen.
+October 2019 - Present: Full stack developer solving last mile logistics problems in Hong Kong, Singapore, Malaysia & Taiwan.

 - Delivery Agent’s Wallet features: database structure for calculating agent’s wallet balance, ensuring performance and accuracy using NodeJS ( requiring using exact-math, number-as-string to ensure calculation are correct despite JS’s floating point ).
 There are some problem along the way but my team & I have fixed it.

 - Data warehouse on Postgres using AWS’s Database Migration System ( WAL replication ): using terraform and some js script, created a system to pipe data from 4 regional databases into a single read-only warehouse, ensuring performance & reliability of data of the data warehouse and all regional databases.